-The Consumer Federation of America (CFA) urges you to support S-111/A1657, which prohibits the use of education, marital status, homeownership status, occupation, and credit score as rating factors in auto insurance underwriting.
+The Consumer Federation of America (CFA) urges the Legislative Latino Caucus to support S-111/A1657, which prohibits the use of education, marital status, homeownership status, occupation, and credit score as rating factors in auto insurance underwriting.
 S-111/A1657, also known as the Fair Auto Insurance Rates (FAIR) Act and sponsored by Assemblywoman Annette Quijano and Senator Nia Gill, will make auto insurance more affordable for safe drivers, improve road safety by linking premiums more closely to driving behavior than socio-economic status, and stop unfair discrimination that disproportionately harms low income people and people of color.
+The bill has passed the Senate and currently awaits a vote in the General Assembly.

 The FAIR Act will create a fairer and more affordable auto insurance market, and promote racial and economic justice.
 The bill bans auto insurance companies from assigning risks to insurance rating plans based on 1) consumer education level, 2) consumer employment, trade, business, occupation, or profession, 3) consumer credit score or any information derived from their credit report, 4) consumer homeownership status (whether they own or rent their home), and 5) consumer marital status.
 These non-driving factors are not good indicators of someone's driving history.
-Instead, insurers use them as proxies for income and race, in order to subsidize the premiums offered to higher wealth customers, in the hopes that they will purchase more policies.
+Instead, insurers use them as proxies for income and race, in order to subsidize the premiums offered to wealthy customers, in the hopes that these customers will purchase more policies.
 But consumers should pay auto insurance premiums based on factors that reflect driving habits, such as their driving record and annual mileage, rather than non-driving factors that reflect socioeconomic status.

-Currently New Jersey requires every driver in the state to purchase auto insurance.
+New Jersey currently requires every driver in the state to purchase auto insurance.
 As a result the Legislature has an important responsibility to make sure that this product is affordable, the market is fair, and consumers are not subject to unfair discrimination.
-However, under current law, insurers heavily weight rates based on these personal and economic characteristics, and they do so in a manner that especially harms Black and Latinx consumers in New Jersey as a result of the legacy of structural racism and ongoing systemic bias.
+However, under current law, insurers heavily weight rates based on these personal and economic characteristics, and they do so in a manner that especially harms Black and Latino consumers in New Jersey as a result of the legacy of structural racism and ongoing systemic bias.
 The current system often leaves the most financially vulnerable, but safe, drivers paying the most even as they earn the least.

-In 2015 Consumer Reports conducted a study and found that New Jersey drivers with good-but not the best credit-pay \$199 more for auto insurance than drivers with excellent credit.
-Most appallingly, they found that drivers with poor credit but a clean driving record paid higher auto insurance premiums than drivers with a drunk driving conviction but excellent credit -revealing the deeply problematic priorities that can flourish under the current rules.
+In 2015 Consumer Reports conducted a study and found that New Jersey drivers with good-but not the best credit-paid \$199 more for auto insurance than drivers with excellent credit.
+Most appallingly, they found that drivers with poor credit but a clean driving record paid higher auto insurance premiums than drivers with a drunk driving conviction but excellent credit -revealing the deeply problematic priorities that can flourish under the current rules.1

-Recently CFA acquired data on auto insurance premiums for ten large auto insurers for every ZIP code in New Jersey.
-We found that credit scores in auto insurance result in consumers paying much higher premiums, even if their driving records are perfect.
-Statewide, a New Jersey 35 year old driver with excellent credit pays an average annual premium of \$842.14.
-However, if that same driver has fair credit their average annual premium jumps to \$1,384.40.
-And if the driver has poor credit, their premium rises even further to \$2,152.54.
+In fall 2020 CFA acquired data on auto insurance premiums for ten large auto insurers for every ZIP code in New Jersey.
+CFA analyzed this data and found that using credit scores in auto insurance results in consumers paying much higher premiums, even if their driving records are perfect.
+Statewide, a 35 year old driver in New Jersey with excellent credit pays an average annual premium of \$842.14.
+However, if that same driver has fair credit their average annual premium rises to \$1,384.40.
+And if the driver has poor credit, their premium climbs even further to \$2,152.54, even if their driving record remains flawless.